 Richard's celebrity in his hometown grew to such an extent that he became the target of tabloid stories and false accusations on a regular basis.
 He exposed political and police corruption on his acclaimed talk-show and soon he and Sherrie were targeted for retaliatory death threats, attacks, and accusations.
 Richard ministered to AIDS victims and as a result was protested by Fred Phelps, a Religious Right hate-monger who protests military funerals with signs reading "God Hates Fags."
 Phelps group called Richard a "fag lover" for his healing ministry to homosexuals.

 The local media became an unwitting accomplice in the efforts to bring Richard down and snuff out his light.
 The relentless front-page stories became exhausting emotionally, physically, and financially for Richard & his family.
 Sherrie wrote a biography of Richard that cleared up the many tabloid lies written about them both in the newspapers and on the Internet.
 Richard and Sherrie were vindicated regarding the vicious lies spread by disreputable poison pen "journalists" when they were awarded monetary damages as compensation for libel by those who wanted to make money by slandering the Rossi family.
 The bad apples of the press were convicted beyond a reasonable doubt of "actual malice" for knowingly writing false and defamatory stories about Richard and Sherrie in an attempt to damage their reputations and hurt their livelihood.
-Their stories and Internet postings were published "with reckless disregard of whether it was false or not."

 Richard released his second album "Full Circle" (aka "Without Her Love") in the fall of 1995, an alternative rock classic album exploring the depression and dark times he experienced and the trials and tribulations he and Sherrie overcame together through their strong and solid faith and family.
 He performed the material in secular venues, crossing over beyond the gospel rock fan base of "New Wine" (aka "The Kingdom Is Near") The Full Circle album influenced and inspired many musicians who cited it as one of the most refreshingly raw and real records of the 1990's.